alwaysbfrank/ASI-projekt/README.md

-# ASI_2022
- Architektury i metodologie wdrożeń systemów SI.

-Przed uruchomieniem kodów stwórz odpowiednie środowisko `conda`.

-1. Install bundle `conda`
-2. Download file `environment.yml`
-3. Create environment: `$ conda env create -f environment.yml`
-4. Activate Environment: `$ conda activate ASI-projekt`

-# docker setup
+# ASI-projekt

+## run with docker
-1. docker build -f Dockerfile .
+1. build container `docker build -f Dockerfile .`
-2. docker run {container id}
+2. run container `docker run {container id}`

+## run with conda
+1. create environment `conda env create -f environment.yml`
+2. activate environment `conda activate ASI-projekt`
+3. run app `python main.py`

-# application flow
+## application flow
-1. Preparing initial data (separate batches to simulate the incoming flow of new data)
+1. Preparing initial data (separate batches to simulate the incoming flow of new data).
 2. Training the data model using logistic regression.
+3. For each new batch:
-3. Checking the drift on two predicted data sets (on two metrics each - r2 and rbms for new batch)
+   1. Check if there is a drift on two predicted data sets (on two metrics each - r2 and rbms).
+   2. Add the new data to training dataset.
-4. If there is a drift, train a new model on all the data that has come in so far.
+   3. If there is a drift, train a new model on all the data that has come in so far.

-# structure
+## structure
-run structure -> docker builds an image using miniconda3 which installs python and other dependencies
+run structure -> docker builds an image using miniconda3 which installs python and other dependencies.